Guardians vs. Red Sox: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- The Guardians have been the favorite once in the past 10 games and won that contest.
+- The Guardians have been the favorite twice in the last 10 games and won both contests.

-- In their last 10 games with a total, the Guardians and their opponents are 4-6-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Guardians and their opponents have combined to hit the over four times.

-- The Guardians have six wins against the spread in their last seven chances.
+- The Guardians have five wins against the spread in their last six chances.

 Guardians Betting Records & Stats

-- The Guardians have gone 15-15 in games they were listed as the moneyline favorite (winning 50% of those games).
+- The Guardians have put together a 16-15 record in games they were favored on the moneyline (winning 51.6% of those games).

+- Based on this matchup's moneyline, the Guardians have an implied win probability of 53.5%.

-- In the 59 games in which oddsmakers have set an over/under for Cleveland, it has combined with opponents to go over the total 21 times (21-35-3).
+- Cleveland has played in 60 games with a set over/under, and have combined with its opponents to go over the total 21 times (21-36-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!